Take A Gap Year

 It's a great link to the rest of your life.

 Not sure what you really want to do when you leave school?
 Had enough study for a while and feel like a break?
-Maybe you are not quite ready to lock into that course or degree, but you still think you will end up there anyway?
-Sounds like a gap year should be included in your options.
+Maybe a gap year is on your horizon.

 A gap year is not a year out of your life; many believe it puts one back in.
 It’s a year that can allow you to think about and point yourself squarely at a future that you are keen to pursue.
 It can be a great link to the next stage of your life.